BenNG/sudoku-recognizer/README.md

 ```

 ## Create the `assets/raw-features.yml` yourself
-If you did not add new puzzles, use the file provided in this project.
-Only use this command if you found that the knn is not accurate enough
 ```
+# In the build folder
-cmake .. && make && src/prepareData
+cmake .. && make && src/prepareData # create training data from s0 --> s35
 ```

-## Check if everything is OK
+## Run the test to see if everything is OK
 ```
+# In the build folder
 cmake .. && ctest -V
 ```

 ## Some actions
 * You can see some extrated information
 ```
+# In the build folder

 cmake .. && make && src/showExtracted # will show all extracted puzzles
 cmake .. && make && src/showExtracted --showCell  # will show all extracted cells
 cmake .. && make && src/showExtracted --puzzleNumber 33 # will show the extracted puzzle of `assets/puzzles/s33.jpg`